FLUX-SE/all_docs/en_US/spat_revolution_doc/Spat_Environment_Setup_Page.md

 The top part of the setup wizard allows to create a new room (with associated options) or to select an existing room to patch new sources into.
 If a new room is created, we can choose its stream type and many options linked to it.
 We can also choose to associate a binaural monitoring block to it (virtualizing the room output).
 Lastly, for each new room created, a master block and an output block is also created.

 The main part of the wizard allows creating up to 8 different types of sources.
 It works like a table where each line can be used for a specific input stream type.
 To add or remove a line, simply click on the <code>+</code> or <code>-</code> sign on the left side of a line.
-You can also use the shortcut <code>Ctrl + Go Down</code> or <code>Ctrl + Go Up</code>.
+You can also use the shortcut <code>Ctrl/Cmd + Go Down</code> or <code>Ctrl/Cmd + Go Up</code>.

 ![setupWizard](include/setupWizard.gif)